 Previous Next

 22-32-109.8.
-Applicants selected for nonlicensed positions - submittal of form and fingerprints - prohibition against employing persons failing to comply - department database.
+Applicants selected for nonlicensed positions - submittal of form and fingerprints - prohibition against employing persons - department database.

 Statute text

-(1) Except as otherwise provided in paragraph (a) of subsection (10) of this section, any person applying to any school district for any position of employment for which a license issued pursuant to article 60.5 of this title is not required and who is selected for such position of employment by such school district shall submit a complete set of fingerprints of such applicant taken by a qualified law enforcement agency or authorized employee of such school district and a notarized, completed form as specified in subsection (2) of this section.
-Said fingerprints and form shall be submitted to the school district at the time requested by such school district.
+(1) Except as otherwise provided in subsection (10) of this section, any person applying to any school district for any position of employment for which a license issued pursuant to article 60.5 of this title 22 is not required and who is selected for such position of employment by such school district shall submit a complete set of fingerprints of such applicant taken by a qualified law enforcement agency, authorized employee of a school district or board of cooperative services and notarized, or any third party approved by the Colorado bureau of investigation in a completed form as specified in subsection (2) of this section.
+At the request of a school district, a law enforcement agency that has fingerprinting equipment that meets the federal bureau of investigation image quality standards shall take the fingerprints of an applicant pursuant to this section if an approved third-party vendor is not operating within twenty miles of the school district within the law enforcement agency's jurisdiction.
+A school district employee or board of cooperative services employee may use any fingerprinting equipment that meets the federal bureau of investigation image quality standards.
+If an approved third party takes the person's fingerprints, the fingerprints may be electronically captured using Colorado bureau of investigation-approved livescan equipment.
+Third-party vendors shall not keep the applicant information for more than thirty days unless requested to do so by the applicant.
+The fingerprints and form must be submitted to the school district at the time requested by such school district.

 (2) On a form provided by the school district, a selected applicant shall certify, under penalty of perjury, either: